skrub-data/skrub/doc/modules/data_ops/validation/tuning_with_optuna.rst

 Using Optuna as a backend for randomized search
 -------------------------------------------------
-The easiest way to use Optuna with skrub is to use it as a backend for randomized hyperparameter search.
-This allows us to leverage Optuna's advanced sampling algorithms and features while keeping the familiar interface of
+The easiest way to use Optuna with skrub is to use it as a backend for
 |make_randomized_search|.
+This allows us to leverage Optuna's advanced
+sampling algorithms and features while keeping same the familiar interface as for other search methods.

-We start by defining a skrub DataOps plan with hyperparameter choices:
+We start by defining a DataOp containing choices:

 >>> import skrub
 >>> from sklearn.datasets import make_classification